Research ethics glossary

 • setting standards of good research conduct in these specialised areas.

-Citing CUREC approved procedures does not always avoid the need for researchers to apply for ethical review and approval using a CUREC 2 application is the research is complex or presents certain higher risk.
-However, they can be cited as part of a CUREC 2 application to mitigate ethical risks as far as they pertain to the procedure(s) in question.
+Citing CUREC approved procedures does not always avoid the need for research to be reviewed by committee where the research is complex or presents certain higher risk.
+However, they can be cited as part of an application to mitigate ethics risks as far as they pertain to the procedure(s) in question.

 To minimise risk, only certain low risk interventions are permitted under a given procedure.
 Procedures may also include sections on informed consent and data handling, including recommended template consent forms or safety screening forms.
 It is common for academic working parties and/or members of CUREC committees to develop and revise procedures.
 Approved procedures are ratified by committee before they are published for use on the CUREC website.